paulbernius/Django/README.md

 ### Description
 This project was created to demonstrate my skills within the Django framework for Python
 <br/>
+The [Bootstrap](https://getbootstrap.com) CSS & JavaScript framework was used to style this project.
 #### Project Requirements:
 - Develop a web-based database application with Django
 - Create login page